whdc/misc/README.md

 python3 extract.py
 ```

-This creates a file called `images.txt` containing just the URLs of the images to be downloaded.
+This creates a file called `images.txt` containing just the filenames of the images to be downloaded.
 Now create a directory for the downloaded images:

 ```
 mkdir image